 Isaiah was “helping” me clear the trash out of the back of the car when Jason walked over, carrying our largest camping box, ready to load ‘er up.
 As soon as he set the bin down in the trunk next to Isaiah, we heard a loud hissing.
 Our minds both went to the propane canisters, which were deep inside the box.
 I reached out and grabbed Isaiah just as Jason started to pull the lid off of the top.
 We were all three immediately leveled with a terrible burning in our throats, our eyes, our mouths.
 It was unlike anything I have ever felt.
 Isaiah started to scream and I ran with him from the car, both of us coughing and gasping to catch our breath.
 I don’t even know what Jason did.
 I remember hearing him gasping and choking and coughing as well but that’s about it.

-Long story short?
-We couldn’t even go near our car for over an hour.
+Anyway, long story short?
+We couldn’t even go near our car for more than an hour.
 We had to open all the doors and let it air out.
 Jason spent that entire time trying to clean out the camping box and all the gear inside.
 If we had known how strong the pepper spray was, we would have thrown the entire box out, contents and all.

 But we didn’t know so Jason dutifully scrubbed and cleaned and scrubbed and cleaned and got the stuff all over his hands, arms, legs and face in the meantime.
-We finally piled in and headed for home two hours later but we coughed the whole way and Jason’s body burned the entire trip.
+We finally piled in and headed for home two hours later.
+We coughed the whole way and Jason’s whole body was burning but we pressed on.

 As if we weren’t miserable enough, about halfway home Isaiah started to melt down.
 We pulled over (for the third time) so that he could pee (again) and hoped it would serve as a re-boot.
 We pulled up at a gas station and Jason got him out of the car.
 He refused to pee in the bathroom and insisted on peeing in the tall grass on the side of the building.
 Whatevs.
 By this point, WE DON’T CARE.
 Just pee and let’s get back on the road.

 Then he announced that he needed to poop.
 And he asked if he could poop on the sidewalk.
 Seriously, WHAT?
-Obviously we had to draw the line with that one.
+For the record (do I need to say this?
+It feels like it needs to be said), pooping on a sidewalk has never been done by anyone in our family ever.
+Obviously a line had to be drawn.
 Jason said, “no, definitely not” and Isaiah launched into full-blown meltdown mode.
-He laid himself limp on the sidewalk wailing and flailing and Jason was forced to grab him by the hands and literally drag him to the car.
-It was not pretty.
+He forgot about pooping and laid himself limp on the sidewalk wailing and flailing and Jason was finally desperate enough to grab him by the hands and literally drag him to the car.
+It wasn’t pretty.
 But it wasn’t even the beginning of our woes.

 Apparently Jason still had the oily residue on his hands, despite washing them repeatedly before we left.
 And said oily substance then transferred to Isaiah’s hands during the, uh, dragging situation.
 But we didn’t know it at the time so Jason just buckled him in and off we went, making haste for the highway, Isaiah wailing all the way.